vvarsha2004/PlateToProfit-Swiggy-Business-Dashboard/README.md

 ---
 ## 🏁 Conclusion

-This Swiggy Excel Dashboard analyzes ₹53.01M in sales across 1,97,400 orders and reveals that Bengaluru leads revenue at ₹5.46M, Non-Veg dominates at 65%, and Saturdays are peak order days.
+This Swiggy Dashboard analyzes ₹53.01M in sales across 1,97,400 orders and reveals that Bengaluru leads revenue at ₹5.46M, Non-Veg dominates at 65%, and Saturdays are peak order days.
 Despite a 32.7% Q3 dip, customer ratings remained steady at 4.3 throughout.
-This project demonstrates that Microsoft Excel alone is capable of delivering powerful, interactive, business-ready insights — no external BI tool required.
+This project demonstrates that POWER BI alone is capable of delivering powerful, interactive, business-ready insights — no external BI tool required.